Edudeiko/climate_change/README.md

-# Interactive map on Climate change through the years of 2010 to 2013
+# Interactive map of Climate change through the years of 2010 to 2013

 You can find the project at [here](https://www.dj-helper.com/).